seancorfield/next-jdbc/doc/friendly_sql_fns.md

 as well as these more specific "read" operations:

-* `find-by-keys` -- a query on or more column values, specified as a hash map,
+* `find-by-keys` -- a query on one or more column values, specified as a hash map,
 * `get-by-id` -- a query to return a single row, based on a single column value, usually the primary key.

 These functions are described in more detail below.
 They are intended to cover the most common, simple SQL operations.
 If you need more expressiveness, consider one of the following libraries to build SQL/parameter vectors, or run queries: